Women and minorities encouraged to apply; deadline is Jan. 7, 2019

 - Hands-on research experience and training under the mentorship of program officials and scientists

-- Opportunities to present research at program-sponsored technical forum
+- Opportunities to present research at a program-sponsored technical forum

 The Oak Ridge Institute for Science and Education (ORISE) is a U.S. Department of Energy (DOE) asset that is dedicated to enabling critical scientific, research, and health initiatives of the department and its laboratory system by providing world class expertise in STEM workforce development, scientific and technical reviews, and the evaluation of radiation exposure and environmental contamination.